Danny-Ly/Danny-Elizabeth-Andres-SnakeGame/README.md

    - Wall: Brick wall
    - Snake: Green boxes

 The objective of the game is to collect all the pellets without running into the walls.
 - When a pellet is collected the snake will grow.
-- If a wall is hit, a message reading “Game Over” will apear and you must click the "Go Back" button to return to the main menu.
+- If a wall is hit, a message reading “Game Over” will appear and you must click the "Go Back" button to return to the main menu.
-- If the user eats a bomb the maze walls will regenerate; making the program more diffuclt.
+- If the user eats a bomb the maze walls will regenerate; making the program more difficult.
-- If the user eats a ninja star the snake will shrink; assiting is more difficult levels.
+- If the user eats a ninja star the snake will shrink; assisting in difficulty.

-Note: If the snake is length 1 and the user eats a ninja star, the user will losse as there will be no snake left.
+Note: If the snake is length 1 and the user eats a ninja star, the user will lose as there will be no snake left.

-If the user successfully completes the level by colleceting all the pellets, a message “WINNER” will appear.
+If the user successfully completes the level by collecting all the pellets, a message “WINNER” will appear.
 The user will then have a choice to return to the main menu by clicking the "Go Back" button or continuing but pressing the "Continue" button.
 If the user continues, they will move to level 2 and the number of pellets will increase making the game more difficult.
-The game will continue until level 99; each level increasing the number of pellets.
+The game will continue until level 99; each level increases the number of pellets.
 After the user reaches level 99 the user will be sent back to the main menu.